shackett/shackett.github.io/_posts/2025-08-19-multiomic_profiles.md

     b.  `CACHE_DIR` should point to a location where intermediate results and outputs can be saved

-5. Run the notebook and render an html output:
+6. Run the notebook and render an html output (or just open the notebook in your browser):

     ``` bash
     quarto render creating_multimodal_profiles.qmd